Fear of Flying

 Thank you again for everything Paul.

-Transform Your Thinking & Overcome Your Fear of Flying
+Transform Your Thinking & Overcome the Fear of Flying

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your fear of flying problems prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your fear of Flying prior to commencing any counselling.

 The full course costs £795 which you can pay for on our fees page.